-In particular, retail sales, a classic cyclical indicator, rose much more than expected in January, when demand for goods rose at a more than solid pace of 6.2% year-over-year (versus 1.2%, expected).
+In particular, retail sales, a classic cyclical indicator, rose much more than expected in January, when demand for goods rose at a more than the solid pace of 6.2 percent year-over-year (versus 1.2 percent, expected).
 A cyclical upswing at this point is likely to be sustainable for a number of reasons.

 First, the improving growth outlook in Europe and the greater emerging markets should ensure that global GDP growth rises as well, which in turn provides support for oil prices, which still matters a great deal at the margin to the performance of the Colombian economy.
 Secondly, inflows are returning to EM local markets of which Colombia will receive a share, in turn helping to ease domestic financial conditions and reigniting demand.
 Third, inflation has been slowing and the Colombian peso is cheap, so Colombia’s real effective exchange rate is competitive.
 This should help net exports and therefore growth.
 “Colombia looks set to elect a business friendly president later this year, which is likely to unleash a great deal of pent up investment,” Jan Dehn, head of research at Ashmore Group explained.

 Investment has been sluggish of late due to the lame duck status of the Santos Administration and more recent concerns that Gustavo Petro, a left-wing former mayor of Bogota, could win the upcoming presidential election.
 However, Petro-related fears were eased somewhat following parliamentary elections, which saw the business friendly centre-right parties gain greater influence in the Legislature.